Philip Jameson

-Dr. Philip Jameson (born December 7, 1941 in Wooster, Ohio) graduated from Wooster High School in 1959 and attended Baldwin Wallace College for one year.
+Philip Jameson (born December 7, 1941, in Wooster, Ohio) graduated from Wooster High School in 1959 and attended Baldwin Wallace College for one year.

 Education

-In the Fall of 1960 he was accepted by audition to The Juilliard School of Music on a full scholarship.
-He was subsequently appointed principal trombone with the Juilliard Orchestra, a position he held for the next five years.
-He graduated from Juilliard with a Bachelor of Music Degree in 1964 and a Master of Science degree in 1965.
-He then enrolled in Columbia University (NYC) and received a Master of Music Education Degree in 1967 and completed his Doctorate of Music in 1980.
-His PhD dissertation was entitled "The effect of timbre conditions on the prompted and simultaneous pitch matching of three ability groups of trombone performers".
-It is available from Dissertation Abstracts.
+In the fall of 1960, he was accepted into The Juilliard School on a full scholarship.
+He was subsequently appointed principal trombone with the Juilliard Orchestra, a position he held for five years.
+He graduated from Juilliard with a Bachelor of Music degree in 1964 and a Master of Science degree in 1965.
+He then enrolled in Columbia University, receiving a Master of Music Education degree in 1967.
+He completed his Doctorate of Music in 1980.
+His Ph.D. dissertation was entitled "The effect of timbre conditions on the prompted and simultaneous pitch matching of three ability groups of trombone performers".